InsightMath Teacher Guide

 Proof of Concept & Early Design

-Working with R&D, we created a first digital prototype using ST Math’s existing console styles.
-As we iterated:
+Working with R&D, we built an initial digital prototype using ST Math’s console styles.
+As we refined it, we:

-• Expanded the information architecture to support deep content hierarchies: Unit → Investigation → Cluster → Lesson
+• Expanded the information architecture to organize content from Unit → Investigation → Cluster → Lesson

-• Introduced UI tabs, collapsible sections, and sub-navigation to streamline complex lesson content
+• Added tabs, collapsible sections, and sub-navigation to simplify complex content structures

-• Digital-first design enabled progressive disclosure—teachers could focus on what mattered without cognitive overload
+• Enabled progressive disclosure so teachers could focus on key content without cognitive overload

-• Collaborated on gathering and shaping the foundational product requirements that would guide future design iterations
+• Collaborated with stakeholders to help define the core product requirements to guide future design

 Digital Teacher Guide